Oblivion Island

 As for the voice acting, Production I.G never seems to fail there.
 Well-cast voice actors give an extra dimension to their characters.
 Never too obnoxious or in your face, the voices blend in very well with their surroundings and sculpt the characters as they move along.

 Combine the work of Hayao Miyazaki with the work of Koji Morimoto and you'll have something that closely resembles this film.
-It's a true fantasy film that betrays I.G's struggle with full-CG animation, but makes up for that with excellent art direction and bucket loads of creativity.
+It's a core fantasy film that betrays Production I.G's struggles with full-CG animation but makes up for that with excellent art direction and bucketloads of creativity.
 It's a fair trade-off and many will not be contented with what this film puts on offer, but I wouldn't have it any other way.